What will I learn with a Quaker Studies degree?

 MARA543: Applied Research II – Capstone Project (3) – This course involves the completion of a written Capstone project that serves as the culmination of a student’s research and their graduate school experience.
 Students will integrate their research findings with their chosen area of concentration, making application to life, service, and leadership today.
 In addition, each student will demonstrate their acquisition of scholarship, critical thinking, creativity, and written communication skills.

-Director of Quaker Studies
+Interim Director of Quaker Studies